St. Vincent Ferrer Seminary: World War II

-In February 1943, Most Rev. Jose Maria Cuenco, the newly consecrated Bishop came to the Diocese as an Auxiliary of Bishop McCloskey.
-Many problems demanded his attention and one of them was the Seminary.
-He had Fr.
-Eliseo Rodriguez appointed as Rector on May 31, 1943.
-Then the Bishop and the new Rector tried to resume classes to show the Japanese authorities that the Seminary was a center of learning and to avoid the danger of having the Seminary building occupied for military purposes.
-However, all their efforts to proved rather, useless.
-Only two Seminaries, returned to the Seminary, one deacon and one sub-deacon returned to the seminary.
+In February 1943, Jose Maria Cuenco, the newly consecrated bishop came to the diocese as an Auxiliary of Bishop McCloskey.
+Many problems demanded his attention and one of them was the seminary.
+He had Eliseo Rodriguez appointed as rector on May 31, 1943.
+Then the bishop and the new rector tried to resume classes to show the Japanese authorities that the seminary was a center of learning and to avoid the danger of having the seminary building occupied for military purposes.
+However, all their efforts to proved useless.
+Only two seminaries, returned to the seminary, one deacon and one sub-deacon returned to the seminary.
 They tried again the next year.
-With the help of the Parish Priests, classes were opened in January 1944 with 23 seminarians major and minor.
-By the end of March, the Seminarians went home for their summer vacation, but they did not come back anymore.
+With the help of the parish priests, classes were opened in January 1944 with 23 seminarians major and minor.
+By the end of March, the seminarians went home for their summer vacation, but they did not come back anymore.
 Only five major seminarians were present for the opening of classes on June 15, 9144.
 One of the seminarians, a deacon, was ordained priest on July.
-The other four continued their studies up to September 13 when for the first time the American planes started bombing the Mandurriao Airport and one of t bombs lightly damaged the Seminary building.
+The other four continued their studies up to September 13 when for the first time the American planes started bombing the Mandurriao Airport and one of t bombs lightly damaged the seminary building.
 That brought to an end of the Seminary work until January 1946.

 The destruction of the building during liberation

 February 20, 1945, will always be remembered as a day in the history of the seminary.
-Early in the morning a squadron of American planes appeared in the sky heading straight toward the Seminary.
+Early in the morning a squadron of American planes appeared in the sky heading straight toward the seminary.
 Then, all of a sudden, their machineguns rattled and a number of incendiary bombs fell on the building and surroundings.
-In less than thirty minutes the magnificent building, which was a lasting tribute to the American Bishops, in favor of the Jaro Clergy became a pile of ashes and twisted irons.
+In less than thirty minutes the building, which was a lasting tribute to the American bishops, in favor of the Jaro Clergy became a pile of ashes and twisted irons.
 Fortunately, there was not a single casualty among the fathers, and the three hundred refugees.

 On March 19, 1945, Iloilo was liberated.
 Life returned to normal and everybody resumed the work stopped by the war.
-With the death of Bishop McCloskey on April 19, 1945, Bishop Cuenco became the diocesan bishop on November 27, 1945.
+With the death of McCloskey on April 19, 1945, Bishop Cuenco became the diocesan bishop on November 27, 1945.
 He began rebuilding the diocese and the seminary.
 The first plan of the bishop in re-opening the seminary was in the parish convent of Sta.
 Barbara.
-However, the opinion of Fr.
-Rodriguez was to begin in the old place in Jaro for practical and sentimental reasons.
-The opinion of Fr.
-Rodriguez prevailed.
+However, the opinion of Rodriguez was to begin in the old place in Jaro for practical and sentimental reasons.
+The opinion of Rodriguez prevailed.
 There were still many usable things in the ruined building, which had been used and partly repaired by the American soldiers.

 On January 7, 1946, classes were resumed with 32 major seminarians attending.
-The faculty was composed of the following: Fr.
-Rodriguez, Rector; Jacinto Iroz; Nicolas Urabayen; Jose Villar and Jacinto Gonzalez.
+The faculty was composed of the following: Rodriguez, Rector; Jacinto Iroz; Nicolas Urabayen; Jose Villar and Jacinto Gonzalez.
 On June 15 of the same year, classes opened with eighty seminarians and eight professors.